drollicdotcom/devart-template/project_posts/2014-03-13-The-History-Of-The-Dreamer.md

 Hands down, the most interesting use of the Dreamer was when someone used various dreams as textures for their clothing in Second Life.

 Somewhere in 2009/2010, the server box was updated and the Dreamer finally went offline.
 Fast forward to 2013 when I stumbled across this contest.
 The Dreamer's last hurrah.

+For this contest, I will be reworking the Dreamer's core engine into a new Windows based interactive application.
+Something that could obviously be used in an interactive exhibit.
+More on that later.